Lower Dens’s long-awaited follow-up shows artistic growth and continued excellence

 It’s been three years since Jana Hunter and crew released their highly successful second LP, Nootropics and it shows— in a good way.
 The long-awaited follow up has finally materialized in Escape from Evil.
 This time out, Lower Dens show more grasp of their material, sounding confident and powerful throughout the ten track LP.

-The vibe we get is a synthy-indie style, with elements of folk and crisp drums that can be atmospheric at times.
+Lower Dens showcases a synthy-indie style, with elements of folk and crisp drums that can be atmospheric at times.
 The biggest change with Lower Dens is the development of Jana Hunter.
 Simply put, you won’t find anything like “Brains” on this LP, a great song in its own right, but not much of a showcase of Hunter’s vocal abilities.
 This time, Hunter belts and bellows throughout the record and damn it she’s quite good at it.

 Lower Dens falls in love with the synthesizer more than Flock of Seagulls did back in the 80’s, as every track sounds like it came right off an 80’s new wave compilation CD.
 Of course, the indie, dark, but upbeat touch is what sets their sound apart from other post new wave emulations.